pindoio/blocjs/packages/blocjs/README.md

 Normally box can be used everywhere.
 But works better within the Flex component Similary to Flex, Box is non-visual structural component.

+## Bloc
+Bloc is the only visual component.
+Similar to box it have properties to show its border and background.

 ## Hide
 Hide has alot in common with box with extra ability to be hidden on certain breakpoints.

-## Border
-Border is the only visual component.
-Similar to box it have properties to show its border and background.

-# Use cases
-Coming soon